 This module concentrates on the uses of theatre, introduced through lecture-workshops.
 You’ll then have the opportunity to go on to develop researched case studies of contemporary practitioners and practices, concentrating on the uses of Drama, Theatre and Performance.
 You are encouraged to develop knowledge of practitioners and practices that sit outside of mainstream theatre and performance culture.

 The placement will relate to your course of study and/or desired career It will provide opportunities for the development of a range of personal, interpersonal and professional skills, dependent upon the nature of the working environment and whether the student is working as an individual or within a team.
 You will be expected to identify a suitable placement for yourselves but will be assisted by the Module Tutor and the Employer Engagement Administrator.
 It is expected that you will undertake formal recruitment and selection procedures and will be required to prepare a Curriculum Vitae, write cover letters, attend assessment centres and interviews as necessary.

 This module takes the form of a Working Party research process in which you’ll have the opportunity to individually research a particular focussed topic and then collectively design and deliver your research in a group panel session within a student organised conference.
 Research methodologies can include practice-as-research – using studio-based or fieldwork explorations.
 You’ll be asked to present the results of your research as part of a group within a Year 3 symposium.
-You will be assesses on a concise written summary of your research, an individual presentation within the symposium and your group's overall curatorship of their part of the symposium.

 Plus choose one from a list which may include: